Supersymmetry and Quantum Computation

 The intuition from the physics of supersymmetric systems is that this should define a nontrivial subclass of quantum algorithms, with advantageous properties (e.g., invariance under certain deformations) over non-supersymmetric ones, and which capture highly non-trivial problems of both physical as well as mathematical interest.
 As we discuss, this intuition bears out.

 We emphasize that this definition of supersymmetry holds for any system of qubits and does not require supersymmetry to be realized at a fundamental level in nature.
-In particular, any implementation of a quantum computer can be made supersymmetric in this sense \footnote{It is tempting to call such a device a ``supercomputer'' but this would admittedly lead to many confusions.}. \\
+In particular, any implementation of a quantum computer can be made supersymmetric in this sense. \\

 \paragraph{$\cN=2$ quantum mechanics. }